gsmainclusivetechlab/b4ll-callcentre/README.md

 ## Twilio Setup

-1. Buy a virtual phone number on Twilio
+1. Buy a virtual phone number on Twilio If you are in the trial account and if it is necessary, release your current trial number: https://www.twilio.com/console/phone-numbers/incoming Then, buy a local number using the same link.
 2. Obtain webhook URL
-    - If local development, start the server then use ngrok to make it globally accessible
+    - If local development, start the server then use ngrok to make it globally accessible (npx ngrok http 3000)
     - If deployed version, copy the API server url from the CloudFormation Output
-3. Change the "A Call Comes In" webhook URL on the Twilio dashboard
+3. Change the "A Call Comes In" webhook URL on the Twilio dashboard for your Webhook URL
+4. Select HTTP GET method
-4. Dial the virtual number and test your application
+5. Dial the virtual number and test your application

 ## Troubleshooting